jaspector

 Any new construction, addition, alteration, renovation, demolition, or installation of fixed equipment in any public building (Type A or B occupancy), commercial structure, multi-family building with 3 or more units, or any structure meeting the statutory definition of a 'public building' under 20 V.S.A.
 Chapter 170.
 Residential 1-2 family dwellings are generally exempt from DFS permits but must comply with the Fire and Building Safety Code if a local jurisdiction triggers enforcement.
 Vermont DEC Wastewater/Well Permit required for any structure with plumbing.

+Not all construction work requires a permit in unincorporated Essex County, VT.
 The following work is generally exempt: Residential 1-2 family dwellings (exempt from DFS permit but must comply with 2025 Vermont Fire and Building Safety Code); Agricultural structures (certain exemptions under Vermont's Accepted Agricultural Practices framework); Temporary structures (defined by DFS); Minor repairs that do not change use or footprint.
 Note: Exempt from DFS construction permit does not mean exempt from Vermont code compliance, state energy standards (RBES for residential), DEC wastewater/well permits, or Act 250 review where applicable.
+When in doubt, confirm with the local building department before starting work.